railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 You can create some new users to integrate them into the system.
 Assign them to predefined groups to grant them certain access rights.
 Then try their access rights when you login as these users.
-Management defines these access rights as described in Chapter 13.
+Management defines these access rights as described in :ref:`ch-config`.

 .. note::  Changes to default access rights